 Whenever a person files to receive disability benefits, the benefits will be categorized as either total disability benefits or partial disability benefits.
 When an individual is partially disabled, that means they have lost some of their ability to earn a living.
 They have limitations when it comes to their work performance or daily activities, but they still can perform certain tasks like a position that involves lighter work or a part-time job.
 An individual receiving total disability is no longer able to work at all or earn any income.
 Partial disability benefits might require you to actively look for work that you are able to perform and to accept an offer for this work.

-It can be difficult to understand all of the different restrictions related to workers’ compensation.
+It can be difficult to understand all of the different restrictions related to workers’ compensation cases.
 However, it is a lot easier if you have experienced legal representation working on your behalf.
-Cellino Law is committed to making the process as easy as we can for all of our clients.
-Our NYC workers’ compensation lawyers are available to help you file for benefits successfully whenever you need them the most.
+Cellino Law firm is committed to making the process as easy as we can for all of our clients.
+Our workers’ compensation lawyers in Buffalo, NY are available to help you file for benefits successfully whenever you need them the most.
 Give us a call today to find out how we can assist you.

 How Does Workers’ Compensation Work In The State Of New York?

-- Immediately following the accident, seek medical treatment, and inform your supervisor about what has occurred.
+- Immediately following the accident, as an injured worker you must seek medical treatment, and inform your supervisor about what has occurred.

 - Within 30 days of your injury, provide your employer with written notification of what has happened.